A Unique Acne Treatment for Black Skin?

 What Makes Black Skin Black?

 Black skin has a high concentration of the pigment-producing cells called melanocytes.
 These cells make the gold, brown, and black pigments that give skin its color, but that is not their primary function.
-The main task of the melanocytes is to make melanin, which is not just a pigment but also a skin-protective antioxidant.
+The main task of the melanocytes is to make melanin2, which is not just a pigment but also a skin-protective antioxidant.

-When the skin is injured by infection, sun, exposure to a toxic chemical, a bug bite, or a mechanical injury like a cut or a scrape, the immune system isolates the disease-causing germ or chemical and clears out the diseased tissue by releasing inflammation.
+When the skin is injured by infection, sun, exposure to a toxic chemical, a bug bite, or a mechanical injury like a cut or a scrape, the immune system isolates the disease-causing germ or chemical and clears out the diseased tissue by releasing inflammation3.
 Melanin puts a brake on that process, keeping inflammation from destroying healthy skin.
 People who have black and dark brown skin tones are blessed with an unusual ability for the skin to heal.

 The Unique Challenges of a Black Complexion

 The high production of melanin that protects the skin from inflammation, however, also can produce long-term or even permanent discoloration of the skin.
-This discoloration is known as melasma.
+This discoloration is known as melasma4.
 Acne, as well as cuts, scrapes, bug bites, and other kinds of skin infections can cause permanent brown and black melasma to appear on the skin.
 Many people who have black skin do the logical thing and try to correct those brown and black spots with skin lighteners.

 That’s where the real problems begin.